 There will be a 30-minute change over period in order to ensure all patrons vacate the building accordingly.
 This 30-minute period will also serve as a time for our staff to disinfect the area and process payments for all of the next clientele entering the facility.
 Please call our office number at 250 764 3189 or visit our website in order to book your preferred time slot.

 Booking requests further than 1 week from the current date is not permitted at this time.
 There will be a $5.00 penalty for no show.
 Patrons visiting the facility will be required to sign a waiver form every time they enter.
-The waiver form can be downloaded here, or completed online.
+The waiver form can be downloaded here.
 The form will also be available at the facility.

 When attending the facility, please show up on time and wait patiently until one of our administrative assistants comes to the front door to let you in.
 If you are late, please inform the front door attendant of the Capital News Centre that you are booked for a training session.